Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

   province.
 They'd have to take the long way around and march through neighboring nations, which will be at the very least much harder.

-Each of these is its own chapter.
+Each of these is its own chapter (or "Part") in the book.

 ### Rumors

 We close with a round of rumors where the GM can insert the ones they like.
-The book notes two important ones: a reminder that the former Mayor of Kintargo is still missing, and the news that Barzilay Thrune is organizing a grand gala to assure the city everything is fine.
+The book notes two important ones: a reminder that the former Mayor of Kintargo is still missing, and the news that Barzilai Thrune is organizing a grand gala to assure the city everything is fine.

 The gala, named the Ruby Masquerade, will be the adventure's climax.

-### Notes and Impressions.
+### Notes and Impressions

 I think this is where the Adventure Path format hurt the actual adventure a bit.
-Both Lady Docur and the noble houses feel like things that could have been introduced way back at Aventure 01.
+Both Lady Docur and the noble houses feel like things that could have been introduced way back in Aventure 01.

 An early introduction to Lady Docur give the PCs a good starting bonus on the "strategic layer" of the campaign, and allows her to act as the "face" of